 Many extensions of ICA to the non-linear case have been proposed, together with significant theoretical advances.
 In particular, Hyvarinen et al. (2019) extend this by assuming a conditionally factorized prior over the latent factors given some observed auxiliary variables, and propose a contrastive learning objective for recovering the inverse of the function which generated the observations. iVAE (Khemakhem et al., 2020a) further extends this to the setting of noisy observations, drawing connections with variational autoencoders (Kingma & Welling, 2013) and enabling direct optimization via a variational objective.
-Lachapelle et al. (2022) demonstrate that strong identifiability results remain achievable under weaker conditions on the sufficient statistics of the prior if the data generating process implies that the latent factors are governed by sparse mechanism shifts.
-Finally, iCaRL (Lu et al., 2022) derives analogous results for the case where the prior over the latent factors is a more general non-factorized exponential family distribution.
-However, the complex nature of the prior requires score matching, which is difficult to optimize in practice.

-While these works are generally concerned with the unsupervised and semi-supervised setting, Khemakhem et al. (2020b); Roeder et al. (2021) discuss the identifiability properties of learned representations in the case of single-task supervised classification, showing that the representations obtained via the final hidden layer of a neural network are identifiable up to linear transformations, which may not be a sufficiently restrictive equivalence class for practical applicability.
-While Hyvärinen & Pajunen (1999); Khemakhem et al. (2020a) show that identifiability is not achievable without any form of conditioning in the prior, Hälvä & Hyvarinen (2020); Hälvä et al. (2021); Willetts & Paige (2021); Kivva et al. (2022) recently extend the results in unsupervised generative models to the case of models with mixture model priors.
-This can be seen as providing analogous identifiability results to prior work, without assumptions on the observability or the dimensionality of the conditioning variable.
-Nonetheless, these results do not apply to the exact likelihood, and it remains unclear to what extent the practical consistency and identifiability is achievable when optimizing a surrogate objective.
+Lachapelle et al. (2022) demonstrate that strong identifiability results remain achievable under weaker conditions on the sufficient statistics of the prior if the data generating process implies that the latent factors are governed by sparse mechanism shifts. iCaRL (Lu et al., 2022) derives analogous results for the case where the prior over the latent factors is a more general non-factorized exponential family distribution.
+However, the complex nature of the non-factorized prior in iCaRL requires score matching, which is difficult to optimize in practice.
+Khemakhem et al. (2020b) explore general conditions for identifiability in energy-based models, and introduce the notion of linear identifiability.
+This is expanded upon in the context of classification models in Roeder et al. (2021), showing that the representations obtained via the final hidden layer of a neural network may be identifiable up to linear transformations when conditioning on the label set.
+The works of Hälvä et al. (2021); Morioka et al. (2021) both obtain strong identifiability results by exploiting specific temporal or spatial structure in the encoded latents and modelling the joint distributions as dynamical systems, however their models do not translate well to the static setting, and their identifiability results remain restricted to non-linear coordinate-wise transformations of the latent variables.
+While Hyvärinen & Pajunen (1999); Khemakhem et al. (2020a) show that identifiability is not achievable without any form of conditioning in the prior, Willetts & Paige (2021); Kivva et al. (2022) recently extended the results in unsupervised generative models to the case of models with mixture model priors.
+This can be seen as providing analogous identifiability results to prior methods using conditionally factorized priors, without assumptions on the observability or the dimensionality of the conditioning variable.
+Nonetheless, these results do not apply to the exact likelihood, and it remains unclear to what extent the practical consistency and identifiability is achievable when optimizing a variational surrogate objective.